 - Teacher records (1917-1959)

-- Note: adoption, sanity, guardianship, birth, death, marriage are confidential records and require a Probate Master written permission to disclose them.
-In Alaska marriage and death certificates are closed to the general public for 50 years and birth certificates are closed for 100 years.
-However marriage license applications are open to the public with the exception of the results of blood tests, when included.
+Note: Adoption records are sealed, confidential records and require written permission from a Judge or Probate Master to disclose them.
+Alaska marriage and death certificates are closed to the general public for 50 years; birth certificates are closed for 100 years.
+Marriage license applications, however, are open to the public with the exception of the results of blood tests, when included.

 How to Request information from the Archives